Francis Brinley: Later life and death

 On February 1, 1742, Brinley purchased a land grant in the town of Framingham, Massachusetts from Colonel Joseph Buckminster and his sons Joseph and Thomas for the sum of 8,600 pounds in public credit.
 The grant consisted of 860 acres of land, 400 of which had been already colonized.
-Brinley later issued a surety for a colonist named George Craddock, who was married to Deborah's sister, who purchased portions of Brinley's grant and leased it to Anglo-Irish naval officer Sir Peter Warren.
+Brinley later issued a surety for a colonist named George Craddock, who purchased portions of Brinley's grant and leased it to Anglo-Irish naval officer Sir Peter Warren.

 In November 1747, an attempt by Royal Navy officer Charles Knowles to impress a group of sailors into his squadron led to the eruption of a riot in Boston.
 After Knowles had sent press gangs into the city, an angry mob responded by taking several British naval officers hostage.
 One hostage, a Captain Erskine, was briefly held at Datchet House under Brinley's care on the 19th of November before being released; the riot subsided after Knowles released the sailors.

-Brinley also enlisted as an officer in the provincial militia during his time in Massachusetts.
+Brinley was also commissioned into the provincial militia during his time in Massachusetts.
 When the French and Indian War between the American colonies of Great Britain and France broke out in 1754, Brinley was promoted to the rank of colonel and appointed as the commander of the Roxbury regiment, a unit of the provincial militia.
 Brinley continued to serve in the provincial militia throughout the duration of the conflict, though he personally never saw any combat.

 Brinley's landholdings in Massachusetts were expanded in 1760, when his fourth son Nathaniel leased a plot of land (referred to by historians as the "Brinley Farm") from a merchant and politician in New York named Oliver De Lancey.
 Nathaniel also personally purchased between fifteen and twenty Black slaves to work on the leased land as farmers.
-In 1761, Deborah passed away at Datchet House, leaving Brinley a widower; he never remarried after her death.
+In 1761, Deborah died at Datchet House, leaving Brinley a widower; he never remarried after her death.

 After the French and Indian War ended in 1763, Brinley travelled to England, dying in London on November 27, 1765, the same city in which he had been born.
 Having accumulated a fortune while in Massachusetts, Brinley left a large estate upon his death, which included several slaves he had acquired and numerous pieces of real estate in Eastern Massachusetts.
 His mansion at Roxbury continued to stand until 1902, when it was demolished to build a residence for local Catholic clergymen.